KELSEY SCHOOL DIVISION SPECIAL PROGRAMS

 ALTERNATIVE SITE PROGRAMS

-Mary Duncan School houses three learning options.
-While each serves a distinct student client group, there is a cooperative focus on student success and progress towards a high school diploma.
+Mary Duncan School houses an alternative school serving students at middle school and high school levels.
+The Kelsey Learning Centre has been relocated to University College of the North.
+Each serves a distinct student client group with a focus on student success and progress towards a high school diploma.
 Community support services complement those available from the school division.
 All programs use a blend of flexible course loads and time limits to assist course completion, while meeting the provincial requirements for course objectives.

 Student services are staff and services provided within Kelsey School Division to meet the needs of students with exceptional needs, including learning, cognitive/intellectual, communication, social/emotional, behavioural, sensory, physical, or special health-care needs.